York man sentenced to 23 years for assault on couple

 The York County SWAT team and York County Sheriff’s Office K9 unit responded but were unable to find Adams.

-Investigators discovered that he traded both guns for crack cocaine.
-Authorities were able to track the guns’ buyer and recover both pistols.
+for crack cocaine.
+Authorities were able to track the guns’ buyer and

 Adams’ criminal history includes previous convictions for arson and burglary, according to the release.